Hobbies and interests

 WinnerBio

 Hi, my name is Chloe Sams!
-I am currently a senior in high school, soon to graduate this May!
-I plan on pursuing a degree in psychology and furthering my education to become a clinical psychologist.
+I am currently a freshmen at CCU.
+I am majoring in clinical psychology and plan on furthering my education to become a clinical psychologist.
 My favorite hobbies are playing soccer, doing my nails, drawing, and painting.
 And, of course, hanging out with my best friend, my dog, Goose.

 Education